From balik ekmek to bubbling baklava to a very different type of kebab, this is what to eat in Istanbul – all these dishes are so delicious!

 Yeni Lokanta is a restaurant that’s taking very traditional dishes and is updating them with a new twist.
 This restaurant is often voted in the top restaurants in Istanbul so I knew Tuba had chosen well!

 What can I say about manti other than it’s delicious.
 It was probably my favourite dish I had while on my culinary odyssey of Istanbul and that’s really saying something.
 Again, I loved how authentic it was, it was incredibly comforting too.
 All I know is you’ve got to try it while you’re here!
+This is without a doubt one of the best places to eat in Istanbul.

 Every time I come to Istanbul I’m always taken aback by the number and variety of dishes here – I know it’s clichéd to say but there really is something for everyone.